Vishruth-N/freewrite/spillitout/default.md

 This simple practice could completely change how you approach your days.
 If you're used to get lost in busy work and email rabbit holes, you might finish this session with clarity about what actually matters, and often completely change your original plan for the better.

+(Or it ends up being dumb and useless for you haha.
+Find out for yourself!)

 Do it for 3 days straight.
 See what happens.

 Other prompts to use: